Private Life Chapter 12: Pinnacle’s 1975 paperback

 Get one.
 I hope you find the same pleasure in it that I did four decades ago.

-Final thought: People have asked me why I am spending so much time and energy on one book.
+Final thought No. 2: People have asked me why I am spending so much time and energy on one book.
 The reason is simple: I hope that just one person stumbles across this blog, finds a copy of Private Life and has the same reaction I did.
 Then it would all be worthwhile.